 Cosy pubs in Cornwall to warm up in this winter

-Forget braving the elements this winter.
-Kick off those wellies and retreat to a cosy Cornish pub – complete with roaring open fires, intimate corners and hearty suppers aplenty
+Forget braving the elements today.
+Kick off those boots and retreat to a cosy Cornish pub - complete with roaring open fires, intimate corners and hearty suppers aplenty

 As the nights draw in and the temperature drops, pub-goers seeking cosiness will be on the hunt for an inn with all the home comforts.
 Luckily for them, The Golden Lion has plenty of snugs to hide from the elements and the pub has a calming ambience in the evenings with the flickering light from candles.
 The menu is mostly fish so seafood lovers will certainly be at home here.